jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-The authors would like to thank the following people who contributed to the design and documentation of this work item: Tim Hollebeek, Ilari Liusvaara, Corey Bonnell, Chris Evans,
-Stephen Farrell, Jeff Hodges, Paul Hoffman, Stephen Kent, Adam Langley, Ben Laurie, James Manager, Chris Palmer, Scott Schmit, Sean Turner, and Ben Wilson.
+The authors would like to thank the following people who contributed to the design and documentation of this work item: Tim Hollebeek, Corey Bonnell, Chris Evans, Stephen Farrell, Jeff Hodges, Paul Hoffman, Stephen Kent, Adam Langley, Ben Laurie, James Manager, Chris Palmer, Scott Schmit, Sean Turner, and Ben Wilson.